-On June 12 afternoon, Jimmy Sham, a CHRF organizer, speaking in front of protestors, announced that the group would not withdraw from the streets until the city government scraps the bill, according to RTHK.
+On June 12 afternoon, Jimmy Sham, a CHRF organizer, speaking in front of protesters, announced that the group would not withdraw from the streets until the city government scraps the bill, according to RTHK.

-By around 3 p.m. local time, local police outside the government headquarters began using pepper spray against protestors who tried to cross the police line.
+By around 3 p.m. local time, local police outside the government headquarters began using pepper spray against protesters who tried to cross the police line.
 Some protesters tried to throw objects at the police.
 According to onsite reporters from the Hong Kong bureau of The Epoch Times, Lam Cheuk-ting, a Democratic Party politician who was at the scene, was also hit with police spray.

 — The Fact of China (@thefactofchina) June 12, 2019